silviamaggi/smd-com/_posts/2021-11-15-design-digested-23.md

 During a Swedish lesson on Duolingo, a phrase made me smile.
 Yes, women do like pockets, while the mainstream fashion brands historically don't provide them.

+{% responsive_image_block %}
+  path: assets/images/duolingo-swedish-pockets.jpg
+  alt: The women like pockets phrase found on a Swedish on Duolingo
+  caption-true: {{ page.image-caption }}
-{% responsive_image path: assets/images/duolingo-swedish-pockets.jpg alt: "&ldquo;The women like pockets&rdquo; phrase found on a Swedish on Duolingo" caption: "&ldquo;The women like pocket&rdquo; phrase in Swedish, and then in English, on Duolingo" %}
+  caption: The women like pocket phrase in Swedish, and then in English, on Duolingo
+{% endresponsive_image_block %}

 Why is that?
 Caroline Criado Perez writes very often about this problem, and names brands that design with the women's real needs in mind.